 Embracing Change and Adaptability

 Influencers over 50 showcase adaptability and embrace technological advancements.
 They prove that age is not a barrier to staying relevant and thriving in the digital world.
 By navigating social media platforms, creating captivating content, and building successful online businesses, they demonstrate that it’s never too late to learn and grow, inspiring others to embrace change and pursue their passions.

-Captivating Influencers and Bloggers Over 50 (who are probably way cooler than anyone else you know)
+16 Captivating Influencers and Bloggers Over 50

 Shauna Robertson @chicover50

-Shauna Robertson is the engaging and fiery persona behind the Chic Over 50 blog.
-What began in 2015 as an online look book for Robertson to share with her friends has grown into a community of more than 75K actively engaged Instagram followers, 12K Facebook followers, and nearly 342K monthly views on Pinterest.
+Shauna Robertson is the engaging and fiery persona behind the Chic Over 50 style blog.
+What began in 2015 as an online lookbook for Robertson to share with her friends has grown into a community of more than 98K actively engaged Instagram followers, 18K Facebook followers, and more than 93K monthly views on Pinterest.

 Angelique Miles @angeliquemiles

-Today, the “fitness over 50 guru” is turning heads with her radiant skin (like, really – she glows) and incredible physique, while inspiring droves of Gen Xers to practice self love with nutrition and good, old-fashioned sweat equity.
+Today, the “fitness over 50 guru” is turning heads with her radiant skin (like, really – she glows) and incredible physique, while inspiring droves of Gen Xers to practice self-love with nutrition and good, old-fashioned sweat equity.

 Alyson Walsh @thatsnotmyage

 Alyson Walsh is a freelance journalist, former magazine fashion editor, and the author of two books, Know Your Style and Style Forever.
 Walsh is the founder of That’s Not My Age, a fashion and lifestyle blog for women of all ages.